 Fate didn’t allow me to wallow in sorrow over my fresh wounds.
 The aforementioned Epp took care of that.
 She and I enjoyed Flagstaff’s “First Friday” art gallery walk, which I didn’t know was taking place.
 We capped that off with a wonderful dinner at a place near our hostel, aptly called Nomad’s Global Lounge.

 The two of us got on famously.
 Plans were made for her to join me, the Worlds Best Driver, for a trip to Sedona the following day.
 We both planned to go there anyway.

+Epp exudes confidence and wears hardly any makeup.
+I guess the two go hand-in-hand.
 The spirit moved me to suggest hanky panky at one point in the evening, but logic intervened.
-No woman wishes their skin to feel two heavily-bandaged hands.
-And fresh wounds don’t respond well to further irritation.
+No woman wishes for two heavily-bandaged hands on their skin.
+And irritating my fresh wounds would be stupid.
 My exhaustion factored in, too.
-This is what happens when aging kicks in: practical concerns trump monkey business.
-I felt like plenty of time for that may be on tap anyway.
+This is what happens when aging kicks in — practical concerns trump monkey business.
+I felt like that may be on tap anyway, later.
 No need to force it.

 An amazingly scenic drive landed us at the Four Forks Trailhead, about thirty minutes southwest of Flagstaff.
 (Get there early, because parking is limited.)
 The closest I normally come to hiking is looking for my golf ball in the woods.
 I sweat too much.
 Here in the dry heat, perspiring is no problem.

 Epp and I strolled along a comfortable, well-marked path and encountered other hikers only occasionally.
 Relatively simple creek crossings were required perhaps a dozen times.
 Soaring, rocky cliffs and interesting rock formations carved by the water made for captivating scenery.
 I’d recommend this walk to anyone.

 * HIKING PHOTO BREAK *